I‘m Kavuma – manager-ticha – founder of Triplets Ghetto Kids and Triplets Foundation

 When I graduated as a maths teacher in 2007, I knew I had to do more than simply teach inside the classroom.
 I had been a street kid and I was passionate about reaching those boys and girls.
 They needed a good Samaritan, just as I had done.

-I was born in 1985 in Butambala in an especially violent time in our history.
-A 6-year civil war was just coming to an end after a war with Tanzania that had ended a military regime that had run the economy into the ground.
-Hundreds of thousands of people had been killed but I was lucky, we were about to come into a long period of peace.
-Still, I wasn’t that lucky: My father died when I was very little and there was no money left behind.
+I was born in 1979 in Butambala in an especially violent time in our history.
+A war with Tanzania had ended a military regime that had run the economy into the ground.
+Hundreds of thousands of people had been killed but that wasn’t the end of the war.
+Until I was 6, Uganda suffered under a horrific civil war, destroying lives and livelihoods and leaving the rest of us a country in ruins.
+But I was lucky, I was alive and we were about to come into a long period of peace.
+Still, I wasn’t that lucky: My father had died and there was no money left behind.
 My mother was on her own now, so I went out to the street to hustle from when I was very little just like lots of other kids and adults.
 Hustling is basically figuring out a way to make a bit of money.
 You might pick through rubbish dumps and sell anything you could find as scrap, you might sell fruit through car windows or perform some kind of dance or song in the street for donations.
 Hustling teaches you a lot of lessons and it makes you fast.
 Hustling is dangerous, you learn to see warning signs and you learn to run for any escape route you can find.

 Life was a strategic game against poverty.
 Kids like me looked death in the jaws many times.
 Not all of us made it but it trained the ones that did, we don’t expect life to be easy and we don’t give up without a fight.
 In Uganda, when we say ghetto, we’re talking about a whole range of different experiences, there are different levels of difficulty and different generations.
 After the war we lived in shanty towns built from rubbish and wreckage rising from the mud and dust.
 Back in those early days, we reused and adapted everything we could find a use for.
 The shanty towns were ingenious feats of engineering and creativity.
 Electricity and clean water?
 Haha, they were a luxury!